canonical/ubuntu-core-docs/docs/reference/assertions/serial.md

 (reference-assertions-serial)=
 # serial

-The _serial_ [assertion](/reference/assertions/index) is a statement that binds a device identity to the device's public key.
+The _serial_ {ref}`assertion <ref-index_assertions>` is a statement that binds a device identity to the device's public key.

-Every Ubuntu Core device belongs to a particular model, as defined by its [model assertion](/reference/assertions/model).
+Every Ubuntu Core device belongs to a particular model, as defined by its {ref}`model assertion <reference-assertions-model>`.

 Each device also has a unique device identity and the ability to _prove that identity_ with cryptographic keys.
-The precise implementation of this cryptography may vary from device to device, based on the hardware and software capabilities, which is described as part of the [gadget snap](/reference/gadget-snap-format).
+The precise implementation of this cryptography may vary from device to device, based on the hardware and software capabilities, which is described as part of the {ref}`gadget snap <reference-gadget-snap-format>`.

 ## Fields